HanaMisskey/deployment-manager/README.md

-# 0key.dev
+# Deployment-Manager

-misskey-dev staging environment
+Fork from hanamisskey/deployment-manager

-This repository also contains the source code for Hariko (張り子), a GitHub Actions-based CI/CD tool for Misskey.
+This repository contains the source code for Hariko (張り子), a GitHub Actions-based CI/CD tool for Misskey.

+## Acknowledgments

+This is in appreciation of all the contributors and developers who worked on the original[misskey-dev/0key.dev](https://github.com/misskey-dev/0key.dev) project.
+The hard work and dedication of all contributors have been invaluable in the creation of this project.

 ## How to install Hariko for your Misskey server